SteveDoyle2/NASTRAN-95/um/bulk.md

 4. The thermal moments in the element coordinate system may be calculated from the formula:

-   Mx       ô
+   Mx       Ã´
    My   = - | [Ge] {+ } T(z)z dz
-   Mxy      õ        e
+   Mxy      Ãµ        e

    where the integration is performed over the bending material properties in the element coordinate system.